SampleEnvironment/SECoP/protocol/specification/descriptive.rst

               for grouping of modules within a node.

 ``"visibility"``
-    A string indicating a hint for UIs, for which user roles the accessible should be displayed, hidden or allow read access only.
+    A string giving a hint for UIs, for which user roles the accessible should be displayed, hidden or allow read access only.
 MUST be one of the values on the two visibility columns.
-The default is "www".
+The default is ``"www"``.

     .. table::